lpoulain/SaWa/server.md

 The server has three different types of display:

 - Default (`sawad`): thread statistics are displayed in the screen using NCurses.
+No debug information except errors.
 - Debug (`sawad -debug`): the degug information is printed to the stdio.
-- Daemon (`sawad -daemon`): no debug information is produced (in a future version errors will be stored in a log file)
+- Daemon (`sawad -daemon`): errors are stored in sawa.log.
+Debug information is stored there as well if started with the `-debug` flag.

 The `screen` object points to a `struct display` which contains the appropriate methods.

 ## Improvements

 - SaWa server cache: the server could keep a copy of the pages ready from the disk in memory, avoiding duplicate disk reads.
 The cache needs to be updated if a write operation is requested.
 It is however not clear how much performance would be gained considering Linux already has a filesystem cache.
 Likewise, a write cache (where the server acknowledges immediately a write operation but performs it later) is feasible but can be dangerous.
-- Logging errors in a log file
 - The ability to use the "stop" command when the server is running in HTTP server mode